Michaelpalacce/Server/README.md

 npm start
 ~~~

-#Dependencies
+#Terminal Dependencies
-- For linux python and make may be required ( for node-pty ) but they should be installed automatically
+- For linux python, make, gcc may be required ( for node-pty ) but they should be installed automatically
 - For windows you need to do `npm install --global windows-build-tools`
-- Install these dependencies only if there is an error while doing `npm i server-emulator`
-- Look for more information here: https://www.npmjs.com/package/node-pty?activeTab=readme
+- If you have any issues with the terminal LOOK HERE: https://www.npmjs.com/package/node-pty?activeTab=readme

 #To compile in windows:
 ~~~shell script